JensErat/docker-tinc/README.md

 The default entrypoint of the container is tinc, so you can directly issue commands to tinc, for example `docker run jenserat/tinc init` (which will run `tinc init` inside the container) to have tinc create the basic configuration for you.
 Tinc's configuration is persisted as a volume, you can also share a host folder in `/etc/tinc`.

+tinc requires access to `/dev/net/tun`.
+Allow the container access to the device and grant the `NET_ADMIN` capability:

+    --device=/dev/net/tun --cap-add NET_ADMIN

 To make the VPN available to the host, and not only (linked) containers, use `--net=host`.

 A reasonable basic run command loading persisted configuratino from `/srv/tinc` and creating the VPN on the host network would be